 Local Agriculture Market Programs (LAMP) are transformative grants in the good food sector.
 They provide an influx of money for large-scale projects that support the development, coordination, and expansion of direct producer-to-consumer marketing, local and regional food markets and enterprises, and value-added agricultural products.
 We often recommend these grants to our clients to help them realize their vision.

 The USDA recently released the request for applications for the 2025 fiscal year.
-New this year is another simplified application process focused on Farmer and Vendor Recruitment and Training.
 Keep reading to learn about the differences between the programs, how to determine which track is best for you, and what you need to prepare your application.

 Overview of the LAMP Grant Programs